Small and medium enterprises: Indonesia

+Despite their significant contribution to GDP and job creation, Indonesian MSMEs confront a number of obstacles.
+One of the most significant is capital access: 60-70% of MSMEs lack access to financial institutions and their funding options.
+Other restrictions include inadequate infrastructure, difficulties acquiring company licences and permissions, high tax rates, political insecurity, and improving their brand image in the digital era.

+21st-century businesses strategically use both their websites and social media in order to advertise their products and control their branding.
+Quality content on both information streams will positively affect branding and attract customers.

+The People's Business Credit (Kredit Usaha Rakyat, or KUR [id]) was established in 2007 by President Yudhoyono to extend credit to businesses that were considered "feasible but not bankable".
+Bank Rakyat Indonesia conducts more than half of KUR lending nationwide.
+In Jakarta, the capital city of Indonesia, 529 MSMEs with the potential to be funded have been identified by Bank Indonesia.

 Philippines

 According to the Department of Trade and Industry's 2020 List of Establishments report, there are 957,620 registered business enterprises operating in the country, composed of 99.51% MSMEs and 0.49% large firms.
 The MSMEs consist of 88.77% microenterprises, 10.25% small enterprises, and 0.49% medium enterprises.
 Among the top industry sectors include (1) wholesale and retail trade; repair of motor vehicles and motorcycles (445,386); (2) accommodation and food service activities (134,046); (3) manufacturing (110,916); (4) other service activities (62,376); and (5) financial and insurance activities (45,558) which accounted for about 83.77% of the total number of MSME establishments.
 Prior to the pandemic, MSMEs generated more than 5.38 million jobs or 62.66% of the country's total employment with a 29.38% share from micro-enterprises followed by 25.78% and 7.50% for small and medium enterprises.